Luis Milla (footballer, born 1994)

-Luis Milla Manzanares (born 7 October 1994) is a Spanish professional footballer who plays as a central midfielder for Getafe CF.
+Luis Milla Manzanares (born 7 October 1994) is a Spanish professional footballer who plays as a central midfielder for club Como.

 Club career

 Early career

-Born in Madrid, Milla joined Atlético Madrid's youth setup in June 2012, from CF Rayo Majadahonda.
-He made his senior debut with the C-team in Tercera División during the 2013–14 season, before being loaned out to fellow league team UD San Sebastián de los Reyes on 17 January 2014.
+Born in Madrid, Milla joined Atlético Madrid's youth setup in June 2012, from Rayo Majadahonda.
+He made his senior debut with the C-team in Tercera División during the 2013–14 season, before being loaned out to fellow league team SS Reyes on 17 January 2014.

-In July 2014, Milla signed for another reserve team, Rayo Vallecano B in Segunda División B. The following 7 August he signed for Segunda División side AD Alcorcón, being immediately loaned to CD Guijuelo in the third division for one year.
+In July 2014, Milla signed for another reserve team, Rayo Vallecano B in Segunda División B. The following 7 August he signed for Segunda División side Alcorcón, being immediately loaned to Guijelo in the third division for one year.

 In September 2015, Milla suffered a severe knee injury, returning to action seven months later.
-On 17 July of the following year, he moved to fellow third division side CF Fuenlabrada also in a temporary deal.
+On 17 July of the following year, he moved to fellow third division side Fuenlabrada, also in a temporary deal.

 On 11 July 2017, free agent Milla signed a permanent four-year contract with Fuenlabrada.
-On 28 November, he scored the opener in a 2–2 draw against Real Madrid at the Santiago Bernabéu Stadium, scoring in the stadium 24 years after his father's last goal.
+On 28 November, he scored the opener in a 2–2 draw against Real Madrid at the Santiago Bernabéu, scoring in the stadium 24 years after his father's last goal.

 Tenerife

-On 19 January 2018, Milla signed a four-and-a-half-year contract with CD Tenerife in Segunda División.
+On 19 January 2018, Milla signed a four-and-a-half-year contract with Tenerife in the Segunda División.
 He made his professional debut nine days later, playing the full 90 minutes in a 0–0 home draw against Real Valladolid.

-Milla scored his first professional goal on 27 October 2018, netting the equalizer in a 3–2 home win against AD Alcorcón.
-On 24 June 2020, he scored a brace in a 4–1 home routing of CD Mirandés.
+Milla scored his first professional goal on 27 October 2018, netting the equalizer in a 3–2 home win against Alcorcón.
+On 24 June 2020, he scored a brace in a 4–1 home routing of Mirandés.

 Granada

-On 31 July 2020, Milla signed a four-year contract with La Liga side Granada CF. On 12 September he marked his competitive debut for his new club and his first appearance in the top division of Spanish football by scoring a goal with a shot from the edge of the area, in a 2–0 victory over Athletic Bilbao.
+On 31 July 2020, Milla signed a four-year contract with La Liga side Granada.
+On 12 September, he marked his competitive debut for his new club and his first appearance in the top division of Spanish football by scoring a goal with a shot from the edge of the area, in a 2–0 victory over Athletic Bilbao.

 Getafe

-On 25 July 2022, after Granada's relegation, Milla signed a five-year deal with Getafe CF in the top tier.
+On 25 July 2022, after Granada's relegation, Milla signed a five-year deal with Getafe in the top tier.
+He was an undisputed starter for the club during his spell, featuring in at least 30 matches per season.

+Como

+On 2 July 2026, Milla moved abroad for the first time in his career, signing a three-year contract with Serie A side Como.

 Personal life

 Milla's father, also named Luis, was also a footballer and a midfielder.
-A Barcelona youth graduate, he also represented Real Madrid, Valencia and the Spain before later working as a manager.
+A Barcelona youth graduate, he also represented Real Madrid, Valencia and the Spanish national team, before later working as a manager.